Quantum control of continuous systems via nonharmonic potential modulation: Protocols

-These methods performed on low-lying eigenstates of a nonharmonic well can be straightforwardly extended into cooling protocols, similar to algorithmic~\cite{Popp2006} or evaporative cooling.
-These protocols involve bringing not only the first excited state $\FockStateOne(\Pos)$ but also higher excited states $\FockStateN(\Pos)$ into a second potential well or kicking them out of the well.
-Fig.~\ref{fig3}(b) demonstrates this process for the four lowest states of the well, with the higher three states becoming spatially separated from the ground state and subsequently measured.
+These methods performed on low-lying eigenstates of a nonharmonic well can be straightforwardly extended into cooling protocols, similar to algorithmic~\cite{Popp2006,Shaw2025} or evaporative cooling.
+These protocols involve bringing not only the first excited state $\FockStateOne(\Pos)$ but also higher excited states $\FockStateN(\Pos)$ into a second potential well or kicking them out of the well, followed by the destructive measurement of the separated excited fraction.
+In the former case, the reward function reads